SerJosh/oaks-taverners-cricket-club/README.md

 - Present a display of Images of a cricketing nature as well as the fun and social aspects of the club.

-- Offer an option to contact the club with any messages or questions potential members would like to say.
+- Offers an option to contact the club with any messages or questions potential members would like to say.

 ### User Stories

 - As a potential member I would like the website to be informative enough for me to be interested.

-* As a potential member I would like to not be overloaded with information when looking up the dtails about the club
+* As a potential member I would like to not be overloaded with too much information when looking up the details about the club

 * As a potential member I would like to see the play in action and see its social interation without being intimidated by any competitivity.